 - This service terminates at Aman Jaya Bus Station.

-- This service will travel direct to Ipoh with no stops on route.
+- This service travels direct to Ipoh with no stops on route.

 Use the Search Box below to buy your bus tickets from the Cameron Highlands to Ipoh.